Medicare has Resumed Covering Key Health Services for Homebound Adults (Updated Feb. 2026)

 Acute care hospital at home is covered by Medicare

-The Acute Care Hospital at Home program was also halted during the shut down.
-As a result, some hospital at home patients had to return to hospitals to receive care.
+The Acute Care Hospital at Home program, which was also halted during the shutdown, has now been extended through Sept.
+30, 2030.
+During the shutdown period, some hospital at home patients had to return to hospitals to receive care.
 That meant higher health care costs, more exposure to germs and disease, and more time and money spent by family caregivers who had to travel back and forth to a hospital to visit a loved one.

-Thankfully, now hospitals can return to delivering inpatient-level services in a patient’s home.
+Thankfully, hospitals can now continue to deliver inpatient-level services in a patient's home for another 4+ years.
 So patients get to receive the care they need in the comfort and safety of home (not to mention good home cooking).
 And family caregivers can spend less time on the road.

 Written by